circe/circe/README.md

 ).map(_ % circeVersion)
 ```

-If you are using circe's generic derivation with Scala 2.10, you'll also need to include the [Macro
+If you are using circe's generic derivation (with Scala 2.10), or macro annotation support (with
+Scala 2.10 or Scala 2.11), you'll also need to include the [MacroParadise][paradise] compiler
-Paradise][paradise] compiler plugin in your build:
+plugin in your build:

 ```scala
 addCompilerPlugin(